Freedom Hill Horse Rescue

 Members of the Team typically work with one specific horse, but can work with more than one.
 More seasoned members often mentor and assist newer Team members.

 In addition to building upon the professional training our horses receive, the Team does groundwork with horses that can’t be ridden.
-Many of our older horses will be used in educational and equine-assisted learning programs and need to be able to face different situations in a safe, calm and confident manner so that participants will be safe during these programs.
-Working with the horses on ground manners, desensitizing, equine-assisted learning practice, and helping them learn to use the left side of their brain (the thinking side) more than the reactive side of their brain (the right side) will be very important for the success of the programs that we do to help people.
+Many of our older horses will be used in educational and community outreach programs and need to be able to face different situations in a safe, calm and confident manner so that participants will be safe during these programs.
+Working with the horses on ground manners, desensitizing, and helping them learn to use the left side of their brain (the thinking side) more than the reactive side of their brain (the right side) will be very important for the success of the programs that we do to help people.